TheIgorMC/mysite/site01/docs/api/APIspec.md

     "societa": "Arcieri Marca",
     "punteggio1": 282,
     "punteggio2": 284,
+    "punteggio3": null,
+    "punteggio4": null,
     "totale": 566,
-    "data_qualificazione": "2025-11-10"
+    "media_punti": 283.0,
+    "data_aggiornamento": "2025-12-10T15:30:00"
   }
 ]
 ```

 **Notes:**
-- Position is calculated using `RANK()` window function
+- Position (`rank`) is the **official rank scraped from Fitarco website** - NOT recalculated
+- Supports up to 4 scores (useful for Outdoor competitions: `punteggio1`, `punteggio2`, `punteggio3`, `punteggio4`)
+- `media_punti` contains the average of all scores
+- `data_aggiornamento` shows when the cache was last updated
-- Results are ordered by total score (descending), then by qualification date (ascending)
+- Results are ordered by official rank first, then by total score
 - Division parameter supports partial matching with wildcards (e.g., "Compound" matches "Arco Compound")
-- Data is sourced from the `v_ranking_indoor_regionale` view
+- Data comes from `MAT_ranking_cache` table which is periodically updated by scraping the official Fitarco rankings

 ---